How to Harvest, Store and Dry Herbs

 The leaves of herbs such as sage, mint, rosemary, thyme and parsley, stripped from their stalks, are ideal for oven drying.
 Space out leaves on a muslin-covered tray in an oven set to the lowest possible temperature.
 High temperatures will drive off the fragrant essential oils.
 Leave the door ajar to allow moisture to escape.

 Turn the leaves over after 30 minutes to ensure even drying; they will be quite dry after about an hour.
 Leave in the oven until they’re cool.
-(Think outside the box with these 9 Little-Known Herbs to Grow in the Garden.)

-The Best Way to Store Garden Herbs
+The Best Way to Store Dried Herbs

 Keep in mind that dried herbs are suitable only for cooked foods, and take note: Drying concentrates the flavors, so you don’t need to use as much in recipes.
 If a recipe calls for a specific measurement of fresh herbs, use one-third that amount of dried herbs instead.